michaeltyoung/qa_engineer_portfolio/README.md

 ---

-Thanks for checking out my work.
-I’m always open to collaborating or feedback!
+Thanks for checking out my portfolio.
+Always open to feedback, collaboration, or connection